 The Conservatory of Music (600 students, including 175 double-degree students) is a world-class professional school of music, distinct from the College of Arts and Sciences (2,300 students).
 Conservatory classes, facilities, and programs, however, are open to all Oberlin students.

 You can study just about everything at Oberlin.
-We offer 47 major programs of study that are grouped in three main areas: humanities, social sciences, and natural sciences.
+We offer over 50 major programs of study that are grouped in three main areas: humanities, social sciences, and natural sciences.
 Popular majors at Oberlin include biology, politics, economics, mathematics, environmental studies, computer science, history, English, and psychology.
 Oberlin also allows students to design their own major.
-See more details on academic majors and programs at:
+See more details on academic majors and programs:

 Oberlin prepares undergraduates for subsequent study of business and engineering at the graduate level.
 For example, students who major in economics and/or computer science are often strong candidates for graduate programs such as the MBA.
-Our Business Scholars Program, offered during Winter Term, provides opportunities for students to work with successful Oberlin alumni in the financial sector.
+Our Integrative Concentration in Business allows students to add a focus on business and gain professional experience in the field, and the Business Scholars Program (offered during Winter Term) provides opportunities for students to work with successful Oberlin alumni in the financial sector.

 Oberlin’s 3-2 Engineering Program partners with highly respected American schools of engineering.
 Students study at Oberlin College for three years and then for two additional years at California Institute of Technology, Case Western Reserve University, Columbia University, or Washington University.
 Students earn two degrees-a BA from Oberlin and a BS in engineering from the other institution.
 Financial aid for the engineering portion of the degree is provided by the engineering institution, requires a separate application, and may not be the same as the aid that Oberlin provided.
 Even if you do not pursue Oberlin's 3/2 engineering option, you can still go on to earn a graduate degree in engineering.